-The individual performance is measured through the "Performance Management" program.
-This program evaluates results on set objectives at the beginning of the year as well as on the Leadership Success Profiles.
+Individual performance is measured through the Company's "Performance Management Process".
+This process evaluates results on set objectives at the beginning of the year as well as on Bell's Leadership Success Profile.

-Based on the 2010 performance, 30% of an individual's AIP payment could vary between 0 and 300%.
+Based on the 2014 performance, 30% of an individual's AIP payment could vary between 0 and 300%.

-The following grid indicates the individual performance index (multiplier) applicable to the 30% or individual performance indices range associated to the various contribution ratings in Performance Management Process.
+The following grid indicates the individual performance index (multiplier) applicable to the 30% or individual performance indices range associated to the various overall performance ratings in the "Performance Management Process".